 Morris’ vision for the film is pretty clear, and while low in budget, Angry Young Men is high in ambition.
 There’s a confidence in the way the film leans in to its more absurdist elements; it isn’t afraid to play into the schtick and trust the audience to play along.
 It’s darkly funny, with some witty one liners and visual gags, even if the performances delivering the material aren’t always completely convincing.
 It’s a cast made up predominantly of first-time actors, so some wooden moments are understandable, but there is a tangible sense of camaraderie that’s clearly been fostered on the small set, with Morris at the helm and in the midst, starring as Bramble Boys’ leader Jimmy.

 It’s a clear labour of love, nurtured for a long time and finally granted a platform at the Glasgow Film Festival.
 Angry Young Men is an exciting peek at the future for Scottish filmmakers, especially those like Morris who are unafraid to take risks and self-fund their passion projects.
 It’s a film a little bit outside the box, imperfect but self-assured and so clearly crafted, despite humble beginnings and long, slow chase to the finish line.
 (Perhaps in a Nissan.)

-Angry Young Men had its UK Premiere at the 2022 Glasgow Film Festival on 9 March, 2022, and will be screened again on 10-13 March.
-Click here for tickets and here to read more reviews from the festival.
+Angry Young Men had its UK Premiere at the 2022 Glasgow Film Festival on 9 March, 2022.